HerrBertling/herrsiering.de/doing.md

 So just consider me being senior anyways.

+**Buzzwords**: Vue, Components, Frontend Architecture, Storybook

 </article>
 <article>

 ## Playing around

-I just built this website.
+I built this website about a year ago.
 Used Vuepress, a custom theme for it.
 And quite a lot of CSS Grid magic to arrange the content.
 Inspect it.
 Check out the [repo](http://github.com/herrBertling/herrsiering.de/).
 Tell me what I could do better [on Twitter](https://twitter.com/HerrBertling/)!

+Besides that, I'm spending most of my free time to play with my daughter rather than with technology.
+Thankfully, I get to explore a lot of technology at work :blush:

+Things I think about a lot currently:

+- How to build themeable components.
+- How to best make components available for different projects.
+Vue + CSS Custom Properties + Web Components sounds like I [should explore that](https://twitter.com/HerrBertling/status/1164191715563114496).
+- How to use what I know and apply it to climate change.
+- How to get my daughter to be still for diaper changes.
+Which frankly is the most complicated thing I think about right now :smile:

 </article>